 #1: Recognize the Need to Reduce Your Alcohol Intake or Quit Drinking

-In addition, excessive alcohol intake has been implicated as a risk factor in several cancers of the head and neck, esophagus, liver, breast, and colon (National Cancer Institute).
+In addition, excessive alcohol intake has been seen as a risk factor in several cancers of the head and neck, esophagus, liver, breast, and colon (National Cancer Institute).
 Even one night of heavy drinking can interfere with your immune system, making you more susceptible to bacterial and viral infections.
-Quitting drinking alcohol can have vast improvements in your health!
+Needless to say, quitting drinking alcohol can have vast improvements in your health!

 What is considered a safe alcohol intake?
 According to the Center for Disease Control (CDC), the safe alcohol intake for an adult female is one drink a day.
 An adult male can usually drink two drinks a day.
-No amount of alcohol is considered safe for a pregnant or lactating female or a child so reducing consumption or quitting drinking is key for expecting or new mothers.
+No amount of alcohol is considered safe for a pregnant or lactating female or a child.
+So quitting alcohol use is definitely important and necessary for expecting or new mothers.

 How is a “drink” defined?
 The National Institute of Health (NIH) describes a drink as a 12-ounce beer, 8 ounces of malt liquor, 5 ounces of wine, or a 1.5 ounce (shot) of 80 proof liquor (vodka, rum, bourbon, etc.).